outfox/fennecs/README.md

 Despite similar names, ECSs predate and have no relation to [Entity Framework](https://learn.microsoft.com/en-us/ef/) (an [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)).

-**fenn**ecs is designed for **general game logic** rather than specialized systems like particle effects, even though those make for popular demonstrations.
+**fenn**ecs is designed for **general game logic**, rather than just specialized systems like particle effects, even though those make for popular demonstrations.

 It doesn't (want to) leverage GPUs!
 It focuses on CPU-side processing, though it can be used to prepare data like [cbuffers](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-constants#parameters) for rendering.